 Matthew Lees is a partner in Arnold Bloch Leibler’s competition and intellectual property practices.
-He focuses on achieving outstanding results for clients by understanding their commercial objectives and finding innovative legal strategies and solutions.
-His clients include leading organisations in the agricultural, chemical, financial services, construction and petrol industries.
+He focuses on achieving outstanding results for clients through understanding their business and finding innovative solutions.

-Matthew has a long-standing interest in business between Australia and Asia.
-He is actively involved in the Australia Japan Business Cooperation Committee and has worked on matters with some of Japan’s premier law firms.
+Matthew was an inaugural member of the Future Leaders Program of the Australia Japan Business Cooperation Committee and has worked on matters with some of Japan’s premier law firms.

 - cartels, misuse of market power and other anticompetitive practices;